-Over the years, Christian Life Missions has been able to come alongside small ministries, many of which we write about.
-Over the years, we’ve been able to raise millions of dollars.
+Over the years, Christian Life Missions has been able to come alongside small ministries and has raised millions of dollars to support various causes.

 You can rest assured that every penny you give will help build the orphanage.
 Nothing will be taken out for costs by CLM or Metro Hope for Kids.
-As long as the donations pour in, we will send a tax exempt receipt and send the money to India until the need is met.
-Later, we will report on the project’s progress in a future newsletter and on christianlifemissions.org.
-You can give either through CLM or through metrohopeforkids.org.
 Your offering will help Christian girls in India who have no parents and few resources.

-Now read how Rosella describes the need, and may God lead you to give generously:
+Please read how Rosella has describes the need, and may God lead you to give generously:

-Just four years ago, God spoke to me and said, “You can do something for the girls in Nagaland.”
+“…One day God spoke to me and said, “You can do something for the girls in Nagaland.”
 I responded, “Yes, God, I can do something.”
 At that time, I didn’t even know where Nagaland was, but God did and He knew there were 24 young girls in an orphanage who needed help.
-She was found after wandering in a train station for three days.
-Someone called the orphanage and found her a home!

 The world of an orphan is miserable.
 Like any normal child, they also have wants, needs, preferences, expectations, dreams, ambitions and longings.
 The difference is that, in most cases, they end up as domestic helpers, dropouts or worse.
 They are traumatized by the death of their parents and grow up with resentment.
 They need a home, loving care, an education and encouragement to fulfill their dreams.

-That’s where Wondang-Ki Orphanage in Dimapur, Nagaland, India, comes in!
-Mr. N. Thungdemo Kikon, the founder, offers a home for these girls and babies!
-I have partnered with Mr. Kikon through Metro Hope For Kids, which I founded in May 2011 and is a 501(c)3 charity recognized by the IRS.
-It has been most amazing what we, the Hope For Kids Team, has been able to accomplish.
-We have assisted with monthly expenses such as food and rent as well as paid all the education fees for the girls for the past three years.
+That’s where Wondang-Ki Orphanage in Dimapur, Nagaland, India, comes in.
+Mr. N. Thungdemo Kikon, the founder, offers a home for these girls and babies.
+I have partnered with Mr. Kikon through Metro Hope For Kids, which I founded in May of 2011, and is a 501(c)3 charity recognized by the IRS.
+It has been most amazing what the Hope For Kids Team has been able to accomplish.
+We have assisted with monthly expenses such as food and rent, as well as paid all the education fees for the girls for over three years.

-The projected new home for the girls will house 50 little girls and babies and will be adequate to take care of these beautiful children.
-The total estimated cost is approximately $160,000.
+The projected new home will house 50 girls and babies and will provide care for these beautiful children.
+The total estimated cost is $160,000.